- Home

 - Diplomates certified beginning May 2013 are awarded a time-limited certificate of six years.

-- Diplomates must complete all maintenance of certification requirements in the sixth year of certification.
+- Diplomates must complete all continuing certification requirements by the sixth year of certification.

-- If the maintenance of certification requirements are not met, the Diplomate will lose Diplomate status and will be required to begin the certification process again.
+- If the continuing certification requirements are not met, the Diplomate will lose Diplomate status and will be required to begin the certification process again.

-- A one-year extension period to complete the maintenance of certification requirements may be requested due to extenuating circumstances, such as severe illness.
+- Diplomates may request an extension to complete the continuing certification requirements due to extenuating circumstances, such as severe illness.
 Requests will be reviewed and granted at the sole discretion of the ABP Directors.

 For Diplomates Certified Prior to May 2013